-begin at 9 a.m.
+A big sis-little sis slumber party for Alpha Sigma Alpha sorority will be at midnight Friday at their house.
+Sigma Sigma Sigma's winter formal will be from 10 p.m. to 1 a.m.
+Friday at the Hullabaloo Club.
+"Pegasus" will provide the music.
+The dance will feature the presentation of pledges and Tri-Sigma "Man of the Year.
+The Greek Invitational begin at 9 a.m.
 Saturday at Gullickson Hall.
-The tournament is sponsored by Zeta Beta Tau fraternity.
-Alpha Chi Omega is having a big sis-little sis slumber party at 1 a.m.
-Saturday at the Alpha Chi house Sigma Alpha Epsilon's winter formal from 8 p.m. to midnight Saturday will be at Riverside Country Club.
+The tournament is sponsored by Zeta Beta Tau fraternity Alpha Chi Omega is having a big sis-little sis slumber party at 1 a.m.
+Saturday at the Alpha Chi house.
+Sigma Alpha Epsilon's winter formal from 8 p.m. to midnight Saturday will be at Riverside Country Club.
 Music will be provided by "House of Tito Love" from Pittsburgh, Pa.
 Alpha Sigma Alpha will have a chapter Christmas party at the home of Carol Wolfe, Chesapeake, Ohio, senior at 7:30 p.m.
 Saturday.
 A cocktail party will precede the Phi Mu's formal at the Hullabaloo Club from 8 p.m. to midnight Saturday.
 Featured band is "The Esquires."
 Sigma Kappa sorority will have its annual big sis-little sis party at 6:30 Sunday at the SK house.
-A Christmas buffet, spon-sored by Delta Zeta sorority for the members' parents, will be at 3 p.m.
-Sunday at the DZ house Alpha Xi Delta will have a chapter dinner given by the Mother's Club Sunday evening Program seeks speakers By JULIE MERCER Staff reporter As a supplement to newly-initiated sex and drug programs, Miss Mary Louise Gallagher, assistant dean of students, has issued letters of request to faculty and administrative staff in hopes of finding speakers for these educational programs.
+A Christmas buffet, sponsored by Delta Zeta sorority for the members' parents, will be at 3 p.m.
+Sunday at the DZ house Alpha Xi Delta will have a chapter dinner given by the Mother's Club Sunday evening Basketball Tournament will followed by a slumber party.
+Program seeks speakers By JULIE MERCER Staff reporter As a supplement to newly-initiated sex and drug programs, Miss Mary Louise Gallagher, assistant dean of students, has issued letters of request to faculty and administrative staff in hopes of finding speakers for these educational programs.
 The letter, issued Dec.
-8, indicates the need of "people who would be willing to conduct informal talks, be members of panel discussions following films on drug abuse or human sexuality.
-An enclosed form for interested staff members to fill out should be returned to Dean Gallagher.
+8, indicates the need of "people who would be willing to conduct informal talks, be members of panel discussions following films on drug abuse or human An enclosed form for interested staff members to fill out should be returned to Dean Gallagher.
 The forms will be compiled and made available to resident directors and presidents of student groups.
-The master list will be kept on file for student use.
-Dean Gallagher also stresses her particular interest if staff members separately or with their spouse would "feel qualified to talk in the areas of drugs, drug abuse, human sexuality, family planning or other topics related to sex and drugs.
-She also urges interested members not to restrict themselves to these areas.
+The master list will be kept on file for student use Dean Gallagher also stresses her particular interest if staff members separately or with their spouse would "feel qualified to talk in the areas of drugs, drug abuse, human sexuality, family planning or other topics related to sex and She also urges interested members not to restrict themselves to these areas.
 "We need people to talk in the areas of mass media, higher education, contemporary social problems, vocational possibilities the various academic areas," the letter stresses.
 The specific programs are planned for residence halls, off campus houses, and Greek houses.